 National Leadership Program, Summer 2018

-Daniela Nieves is a Policy Fellow in RespectAbility’s National Leadership Program.
+Daniela Nieves was a Policy Apprentice in RespectAbility’s National Leadership Program.
 She joined RespectAbility, a nonprofit organization fighting stigmas and advancing opportunities for and with people with and without disabilities, to learn more about public policy and to work for a nonprofit organization that aims to help people with and without disabilities.
 Nieves plans to use her experience helping students with and without disabilities at RISE to contribute in education policy for youth with disabilities in America.
 She will also use her Spanish speaking and reading skills to participate in the creation of a Spanish toolkit for parents of students with disabilities.
 She first connected with people with disabilities as a high school advisor in Newark, New Jersey.
 She guided youth with intellectual disabilities to apply to college and to fight the stigmas associated with their disabilities.
 This process made her aware of the lack of accommodation and disability awareness.
 Most of the youth she advised had intersecting identities such as disability and race that made school more difficult.

 Nieves is pursuing her bachelor’s degree in Criminal Justice with a minor in Political Science at Rutgers University-Newark.
 On campus, Nieves is involved with social justice in urban cities and is a member of the BOLD Women’s Leadership Network.
 She also is an Honors Living-Learning Community (HLLC) scholar.
 In HLLC, she takes social justice classes every semester, consisting of urban education, intersectionality and international cultures.
 Her experience through urban education as a Rutgers Inspires Student’s Early advisor led to her interest in children with disabilities.